AlphaKretin/bastion-bot/README.md

 ### .trivia
 Usage: `.trivia [options]`
 For fun, Bastion can play a game where it will provide the art of a card, and players have 30 seconds to give its name, with a hint at 10 seconds.
-By default, the game will display TCG/OCG cards, but you can choose the status as an option.
-You can have the game run for multiple rounds by specifying the number of rounds as an option.
-You can have Bastion display only part of an image for added difficulty by including the option "hard".
+The command accepts any number of the following options:
+**Status**: By default, the game will display TCG/OCG cards, but you can specify `OCG`, `TCG`, `Anime` (which will include Video Game and Illegal cards), and `Custom`.
+**Rounds**: If you include a number as an option, the game will run that many times and track the total scores of each player over the course of the game.
+**Hard Mode**: If you include `hard` as an option, Bastion will display only a quarter of the card image, for added difficulty.
 You can end the game prematurely by typing ".tq".

 ## Installation
 If you so choose, you can run a copy of Bastion yourself!
 This section will assume some basic familiarity with NodeJS and the command line.